-- Ask yourself these questions to establish some quick goals and begin planning. - Do you want to earn a specific award?
-Identify which awards you want to earn and develop a plan to achieve them. - How will people join?
-JoinPTA.org; traditional envelopes; checks; both? - When and where will you ask people -emails, social media? - O How will members receive their membership cards? - Is your PTA in Good Standing and eligible for all awards?
+- Ask yourself the following questions to establish some quick goals and begin planning. • - Do you want to earn a specific award?
+Identify the awards you want to earn and develop a plan to achieve them. - How will people join JoinPTA.org, traditional forms and/or envelopes, checks, online platform, or a combination of these methods? - When and where will you ask people via emails or social media, at meetings or events?
+0 - How will members receive their membership cards? - Is your PTA in Good Standing and eligible for all awards?

-- Do you want a specific number or percentage increase over last year? - What other opportunities can you give people to join- Meet the Teacher and Back-to-School events, student folders, and new student registration? - How will you recruit throughout the entire semester?
+- Do you want a specific number or percentage increase over last year? - What other opportunities can you give people to join Meet the Teacher and Back-to-School events, student folders, and new student registration? - How will you recruit throughout the entire semester? •

-- How can other people assist you in growing your membership- each member joins their whole family, invites grandparents, etc.? - Does your membership reflect your community- who is missing? - If someone did not have a child at your school, how could they join -your mayor, school board trustees, business or community leaders? - How will you recruit next semester?
+- How can other people assist you in growing your membership each member joins their • whole family, invites grandparents, or something else? - Does your membership reflect your community who is missing? - If someone did not have a child at your school, how could they join your mayor, school board trustees, and business or community leaders? - How will you recruit next semester?

-Best Practices: Planning
+Effective Strategies: Planning